 To some, I’m a parent, step-parent, co-parent and former single parent.
 To me, I’m Stacy and I’m a mom, that’s it, plain and simple.
 Regardless of the title, my role as a parent is the same.
 I love, I’m consistent and I’m compassionate.

 My parenting journey is, well, a journey.
 My first child was born out of wedlock, in fact so was my second.
 I married my babies’ daddy and we divorced two years later.
-Single parenting was difficult; however, it was easier parenting alone than with my former husband.
+Single parenting was difficult, as was the whole divorce procedure because we had to hire a divorce lawyer serving Woodstock GA and then iron out all the mess; however, it was easier parenting alone than with my former husband.
 Our parenting values were similar; but he wasn’t a good husband and weren’t his family, he said so.

 After we divorced, his Disney Dad lifestyle was a challenge.
 When he started dating his now wife, we ventured into a co-parenting relationship.
 I was excited about the change and welcomed her presence to participate with us on this journey.

 For years we met as a family: the boys, me, my ex and his wife.
 Our bi-weekly family meetings included discussions about everything applicable to the boys: sports, school activities, appointments, challenges, grounding, successes, etc. I truly believed in the practice of togetherness and not just for show.

 Consistency was important and it helped navigate the daily grind of life.
 In fact, when they announced her pregnancy, I was sincerely excited about their journey.
 She quickly promised the boys (11 and 10 at the time) nothing would change when the twins were born.
 Meetings stopped immediately after their birth.
 It’s ten years later and I’m still waiting for that family meeting.
 Well, actually not.
 But I wouldn’t be lying if I said I was disappointed that our village fell apart, deflated and died.